shdown/luastatus/README.md

 Each widget runs in its own thread and has its own Lua interpreter instance.

-While Lua does support multiple interpreters running in separate threads, it does not support multithreading within one interpreter, which means `cb()` and `event()` of the same widget never overlap (a widget-local mutex is acquired before calling any of these functions, and is released afterwards).
+While Lua does support multiple interpreters running in separate threads, it does not support multithreading within one interpreter.
+This means `cb()` and `event()` of the same widget never overlap (a widget-local mutex is acquired before calling any of these functions, and is released afterwards).